It's a challenging time to run your own business, and it's always worth exploring ways to ease the financial burden.

 Read more about capital allowances and the Annual Investment Allowance.

-It's got specific eligibility criteria, but from 1 April 2021 to 31 March 2023, limited companies investing in qualifying new plant and machinery can get a 130 per cent super-deduction capital allowance on qualifying plant and machinery investments.
+It's got specific eligibility criteria, but from 1 April 2023 to 31 March 2026, limited companies investing in qualifying new plant and machinery can get a 100 per cent first-year relief capital allowance on qualifying plant and machinery investments.
 The government says that this lets companies cut their tax bill by up to 25p for every £1 they invest.

 Some business premises can get business rate discounts from local councils.
 There are different schemes available depending on your business.